Braydon

 Braydon is a civil parish in north Wiltshire, England, about 6 mi northwest of Swindon, between Purton and Minety.
 A thinly-populated farming area with no settlements apart from the farms, it is best known for sharing its name with Braydon Forest.
-The population of the parish was 48 in 1881 and was little changed in 2011, at 43.

 The River Key rises in the parish and flows north-east to join the Thames.
 Ravensroost Wood, in the far west of the parish, is a nature reserve managed by Wiltshire Wildlife Trust.

 History

 Evidence has been found of prehistoric people, including a Neolithic axehead and a possible Palaeolithic flint tool.

 Historian Andrew Breeze considers the area to be the site of the little-documented Battle of Badon, a setback for the Anglo-Saxon settlement of Britain in the late 5th century or early 6th.
 He proposes that it was fought around Ringsbury Camp, an Iron Age hillfort on high ground a short distance beyond the east boundary of the modern parish.

 In 903, the rebel Saxon Æthelwold of Wessex and the Viking raiding-army from East Anglia raided Braydon and the surrounding area.

 In the Middle Ages, Braydon was a tithing of Purton and belonged to the Duchy of Lancaster, giving rise to the name of Duchy Wood, and passed to the Crown with the rest of the Duchy.
 Red Lodge was a royal hunting lodge until the land was developed in the 17th century; the brick-built 16th-century structure survives, altered in the 20th century and now three dwellings.
 The southern boundary of the tithing was the medieval road from Purton to Malmesbury, which was part of a route from Oxford to Bristol; today this is an unclassified road.

 In 1826, the Crown exchanged Braydon for other land and it thus came into the ownership of the 3rd Earl of Clarendon, who had previously leased it.
 In 1829 the estate was sold to Joseph Neeld of Grittleton, at which time it consisted of 1,357 acre divided into several farms, called Battle Lake, Cock's Hill, Duchy, Maple Sale, Park Gate with Roebuck, Pound House, Raven's Roost, Red Lodge, and White Lodge.
 In 1901 the Neeld estate was broken up, and by 1910 about half of Braydon belonged to Mr J. E. Ward, whose granddaughter Elizabeth Ward owned Red Lodge, Pound and Coxhill farms in 2010.

 A small school was built in 1858 and became a National School in 1876.
 The school closed in 1933 owing to falling pupil numbers.

 In 1866, Braydon became a civil parish separate from Purton.